nobl9/terraform-provider-nobl9/docs/resources/direct_azure_monitor.md

 # nobl9_direct_azure_monitor (Resource)

 Azure Monitor is a comprehensive monitoring solution for collecting, analyzing, and responding to monitoring data from your cloud and on-premises environments.
-Nobl9 connects to Honeycomb for SLI measurement collection and comparison with SLO targets.
+Nobl9 connects to Azure Monitor for SLI measurement collection and comparison with SLO targets.

 For more information, refer to [Azure Monitor Direct | Nobl9 Documentation](https://docs.nobl9.com/Sources/azure-monitor#azure-monitor-direct)